 Visiting Morocco in January

-Generally, January is a fairly good time to visit Morocco.
-The daytime temperatures in Marrakech are about 18°C, as a result, it will be fairly chilly at night.
-The wildflowers are in full bloom in the Atlas Mountains, and the mountains are also snow-capped.
-Temperatures in the Atlas Mountains will only get to about 10°C in the daytime.
+Generally, January is a reasonably good time for a tour of Morocco.
+The daytime temperatures in Marrakech are about 18°C. As a result, it will be pretty chilly at night.
+The wildflowers are in full bloom in the Atlas Mountains.
+Furthermore, the mountains are also snow-capped.
+Temperatures in the Atlas Mountains will only get to about ten °C in the daytime.
 Morocco's desert areas are colder, especially at night.
-The Rif Valley (for example Chefchaouen) gets a lot of rainfall in January.
+The Rif Valley (for example, Chefchaouen) gets a lot of rainfall in January.

 Visiting Morocco in February

 The temperatures are getting warmer in February.
-In Marrakech, daytime temperatures are up to 20°C, and about 12°C in the Atlas Mountains.
-It's a really good month to do a touring itinerary into the desert, where nighttime temperatures have dropped.
+In Marrakech, daytime temperatures are up to 20°C. Furthermore, it is about 12°C in the Atlas Mountains.
+It's an excellent month to do a touring itinerary into the desert.
+Moreover, nighttime temperatures have increased a little.

 Visiting Morocco in March

-March is a really good time to visit Morocco.
-Temperatures in Marrakech have risen to 23°C, and about 14°C in the Atlas Mountains.
+March is a perfect time to visit Morocco.
+Temperatures in Marrakech have risen to 23°C. Besides, they are about 14°C in the Atlas Mountains.
 Furthermore, it will be about 19°C in Essaouira on the coast.

 Visiting Morocco in April

 April and May are some of the very best months to visit Morocco.
-Firstly, temperatures in Marrakech are at 26°C, and 17°C in the Atlas Mountains.
-It's also pleasantly warm on the coast.
+Firstly, temperatures in Marrakech are at 26°C. Secondly, they are a pleasant 17°C in the Atlas Mountains.
+Thirdly, it's also pleasantly warm on the coast.
 It's getting much hotter down in the desert, getting up to about 29°C.

 Visiting Morocco in May

-May is again wonderful in Morocco.
-Marrakech basks in daytime temperatures of 29°C and it's 21°C in the Atlas Mountains meaning that it's possible to start thinking about treks at higher altitudes.
-The desert areas start to get much hotter, getting up to 33°C, and the last month you should be considering a trip here.
+May is again excellent in Morocco.
+Firstly, Marrakech basks in daytime temperatures of 29°C. Secondly, it's 21°C in the Atlas Mountains, meaning that it's possible to start thinking about treks at higher altitudes.
+The desert areas begin to get much hotter, getting up to 33°C. Therefore it is the last month you should be considering a trip here.

 Visiting Morocco in June

-June is a crossover month.
-Temperatures in Marrakech are up to 33°C, so it becomes very hot in the heat of the day.
-Therefore, we suggest opting for a hotel with a pool!
-It's a lovely 25°C in the Atlas Mountains, so you can easily spend a few days here, before possibly heading to the coast which is still a pleasant 21°C.
+Above all, June is a crossover month.
+Firstly, temperatures in Marrakech are up to 33°C. Therefore it becomes scorching in the heat of the day.
+As a result, we suggest opting for a hotel with a pool!
+Secondly, it's a lovely 25°C in the Atlas Mountains.
+Therefore, you can easily spend a few days here before heading to the coast.
+The temperatures on the beach are a pleasant 21°C.

 Visiting Morocco in July

-July is when temperatures really rocket in Morocco.
+July is when temperatures rocket in Morocco.
 Marrakech bakes in temperatures of 38°C in the daytime.
-You will find it slightly better in the Atlas Mountains, at about 30°C - so opt for a hotel with air-conditioning and a pool.
+You will find it slightly better in the Atlas Mountains, at about 30°C. Therefore, it's best to opt for a hotel with air-conditioning and a pool.
 It's a popular time to make the ascent of Mt Toubkal.
-It's still a really good time to stay on the coast, where temperatures only reach the mid-twenties.
+It's still a perfect time to stay on the coast, where temperatures only reach the mid-twenties.

 Visiting Morocco in August

-August is again very hotel, and much like July, Marrakech will be seeing temperatures approaching 40°C. That said, the coast is still cool.
-Therefore a combination of the Atlas Mountains and the coast would work well.
+August is again sweltering.
+Much like July, Marrakech will be seeing temperatures approaching 40°C. That said, the coast is still fantastic.
+Therefore a combination of the Atlas Mountains and the beach would work well.

 Visiting Morocco in September

 September is when things cool down in Morocco.
-Firstly, temperatures in Marrakech drop to a lovely 33°C, and 25°C in the Atlas Mountains.
+Firstly, temperatures in Marrakech drop to a lovely 33°C. Secondly, it's 25°C in the Atlas Mountains.
 The desert regions start to cool down to about 34°C, so definitely possible to visit.